DrK-Lo/lotterhoslabprotocols/collectsampdna.md

 ### Flash freezing in liquid N2

 Be sure to get trained by OGL personnel beforehand if using the liquid N2 dispenser at NUMSC.
 Place tissue into labelled cryovials.
 Make sure to use liquid N2 and -80oC freezer proof labels so they do not fall off.
 Use protective equipment to handle liquid N2: cryogenic gloves, closed-toe shoes, lab coat and goggles.
 Dispense liquid N2 into the dewar flask.
-Carefully transfer liquid N2 from the dewar into a secondary wide-mouth dewar.
-Place a sample vials on a long-handle strainer and slowly submerse the strainer into liquid N2 in the wide-mouth dewar, releasing the cryovials into the liquid.
+Place a sample vials on a long-handle strainer and slowly submerse the strainer into liquid N2 in the dewar, releasing the cryovials into the liquid.
 If flash-freezing samples in the lab, wait 1-2 min and retreive the vials using the strainer.
 Make sure to retreive all vials from the dewar.
 Place cryovials in a storage box and transfer the box to the -80oC freezer.
 These cryovials are used for flash-freezing and temporary storage-only in liquid N2.
 If flash-freezing away from the lab, make sure to transfer vials to storage boxes and into the -80oC freezer as soon as possible.
-Carefully return left over liquid N2 to the primary dewar and close the lid.

 ### Ethanol